 Children in the United States, including Maine, dental care is the most prevalent unmet healthcare need.
 In 2014, the United States Preventive Services Task Force (USPSTF) issued a grade B recommendation that primary care clinicians apply fluoride varnish to the primary teeth of all infants and children starting at the age of primary tooth eruption through age 5 years.

-Over the last nine years, FTFT has trained 214 practices on the importance of oral health in primary care and fluoride varnish application but the rates of fluoride varnish application still remain close to 25% for young children.
+Over the last ten years, FTFT has trained 211 practices, and over 1,600 medical staff on the importance of oral health in primary care and fluoride varnish application but the rates of fluoride varnish application still remain close to 25% for young children.

 From the First Tooth is teaming up with Maine Quality Counts to provide technical assistance to practices to fast track this recommendation in order to ensure that 60% of Maine children have access to preventive oral health services in primary care by 2020.
 Dental caries is the single most common chronic childhood disease – five times more common than asthma and seven times more common than hay fever.
 Fifteen percent of Maine children attending kindergarten in 2010 had untreated dental decay.
 The need to improve oral health is substantial and your practice can play a key role.